biolink/biolink-model/docs/index.md

     * [preceded by](preceded_by.md) - holds between two processes, where the other is completed before the one begins
     * [precedes](precedes.md) - holds between two processes, where one completes before the other begins
  * [treated by](treated_by.md) - holds between a disease or phenotypic feature and a therapeutic process or chemical substance that is used to treat the condition
+    * [approved for treatment by](approved_for_treatment_by.md) - holds between a disease or phenotypic feature and a therapeutic process or chemical substance that is approved for treatment of the condition (or not, if negated) to some level of clinical trial
  * [treats](treats.md) - holds between a therapeutic procedure or chemical substance and a disease or phenotypic feature that it is used to treat
+    * [approved to treat](approved_to_treat.md) - holds between a therapeutic procedure or chemical substance and a disease or phenotypic feature for which it is approved for treatment to some level of clinical trial.
+Note that in terms of REPODB narrow mappings, terms containing 'suspended', 'terminated' or 'withdrawn' should be mapped onto associations using this term for which 'negated: true' is asserted.
  * [xenologous to](xenologous_to.md) - a homology relationship characterized by an interspecies (horizontal) transfer since the common ancestor.

 ### Node Properties